 "And warn (whomever thou canst reach, beginning with) thy kinsfolk".
 Quran 26:213

 This means that every one of us, man and woman, brother and sister, must first pay attention to what is going on in our own family and among our relatives.
 It makes no sense to go around speaking about Islam whereas our own children are left behind, abandoned and lost.

-We need to focus on the fundamental principles and the methodology of Dawa as a reminder to ourselves, so that we can adapt these in our day-to-day life.
+We need to focus on the fundamental principles and the methodology of Dawa as a reminder to ourselves so that we can adapt these to our day-to-day life.